The Best Up-and-Coming Neighborhoods in Austin

 For post-dinner sweets, check out Crêpe Crazy, and their French-inspired sweet and savory crepe dishes.
 Barley Swine serves creative American fare and wacky deserts, like their sweet potato mousse with oat, mesquite, and fenugreek icecream.
 And the Lick ice cream shop scoops some wild flavors.

 We hope this was helpful, and if you decide to take the plunge, don’t hesitate to reach out to your friends here at Bellhops.
-As we said, we coordinate local and long distance moving services in Austin, and we would love to help.
+As we said, we are Austin movers, and we would love to help.